petersenpeter/CellExplorer/docs/interface/neuroscope2.md

 {:toc}

 ## Features
 The interface is user-friendly, with a single side panel for accessing most functions.
 You can zoom, navigate, measure, highlight, and select traces directly with your mouse cursor, making manual inspection very intuitive and efficient.
-NeuroScope2 can also perform basic data processing (that works on a data being collected as well), e.g. bandpass filter traces, perform temporal smoothing, perform spike and events detection directly on the raw or processed traces.
+NeuroScope2 can also perform basic data processing (that works on a data being collected as well), e.g. band-pass filter traces, perform temporal smoothing, perform spike and events detection directly on the raw or processed traces.
 Channel tags can be used to highlight and filter (+/-) channels.

 You can view CellExplorer, Buzcode, and other .mat structures:
 * [Session metadata](https://cellexplorer.org/datastructure/data-structure-and-format/#session-metadata)